 Similarly, in Europe, a medicinal product may receive orphan designation under Article 3 of Regulation (EC) 141/2000.
 This applies to products that are intended for a life-threatening or chronically debilitating condition and either (1) such condition affects no more than five in 10,000 persons in the EU when the application is made, or (2) the product, without the benefits derived from orphan status, would be unlikely to generate sufficient returns in the EU to justify the necessary investment.
 Moreover, in order to obtain orphan designation in the EU it is necessary to demonstrate that there exists no satisfactory method of diagnosis, prevention or treatment of such condition authorized for marketing in the EU or, if such a method exists, the product will be of significant benefit to those affected by the condition.
 In the EU, orphan medicinal products are eligible for financial incentives such as reduction of fees or fee waivers and applicants can benefit from specific regulatory assistance and scientific advice.
-Products receiving orphan designation in the EU can receive 10 years of market exclusivity, during which time no similar medicinal product for the same indication may be placed on the market.
-An orphan product can also obtain an additional two years of market exclusivity in the EU for pediatric studies.
+Products receiving orphan designation in the EU for pediatric studies.
 However, the 10-year market exclusivity may be reduced to six years if, at the end of the fifth year, it is established that the product no longer meets the criteria for orphan designation-for example, if the product is sufficiently profitable not to justify maintenance of market exclusivity.
+Additionally, marketing authorization may be granted to a similar product for the same indication and be granted to a similar product for the same indication and be granted to a similar product of the same indication and be granted to a similar product is sufficiently profitable not to justify maintenance of market exclusivity.
 Additionally, marketing authorization may be granted to a similar product for the same indication at any time if: